How Much Calcium is in Milk?

 How much calcium is in cow’s milk?

-Whole, 2%, 1%, and skim milk all provide the same amount of calcium per cup– 300 mg.
+Whole, 2%, 1%, and skim milk all provide similar amounts of calcium per cup –– about 300 mg.
 For reference, the recommended daily intake of calcium is 1,000 mg for women under 51 and men under 71.
 For women over 51 and men over 71, it’s 1200 mg.

 |Pros of Cow’s Milk||Cons of Cow’s Milk|

 |High in calcium||Lots of people are allergic to cow’s milk.
 Most commonly it’s because of two specific proteins– casein and whey|

 |It contains 18 of 22 essential nutrients in one convenient glass||Not suitable for a lot of people with dietary restrictions or choices|

 |Very versatile ingredient||Questionable practices.
 There are concerns over how some dairy farms produce cow’s milk|